Toxyl/ansiprintf/README.md

 # ansiprintf
-A small PHP script that extends sprintf with shorthands for ANSI formatting.

 The idea is to extend the `sprintf` function of PHP with ANSI capabilities for terminal output under Linux.
 All functionality of `sprintf` should have been retained (untested though!) whilst adding a few new constructs:

 ## Commands